adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 ###### Pros:
   - We can make use of all the nice things that DSS provides while also being able to quickly iterate on changes we need to make
   - Releases won't be held up by waiting for Spectrum-CSS, and hold ups from DSS should theoretically be less
-  - We can make changes to structure and it wouldn't be breaking for Spectrum-CSS or DSS
+  - We can make changes to structure, and it wouldn't be breaking for Spectrum-CSS or DSS

 ###### Cons:
   - Outstanding question, will DSS cover layout (grid/flex)